-Bollywood is buzzing these days over Poorna, a new film that releases across movie theaters in India on March 31.
+Bollywood was buzzing not long ago over Poorna, a film that released across movie theaters in India.
 The biopic tells the story of Poorna Malavath, who in 2014 became the youngest girl in history at age 13 to summit Mount Everest, the world’s highest mountain.
-In a recent interview in Condé Nast Traveller magazine Poorna, now 16 and a high school junior at a boarding school in Telengana, India, said, “I had something to prove.
+In an interview in Condé Nast Traveller magazine Poorna, a high school student at a boarding school in Telengana, India, said, “I had something to prove.
 I wanted to be a winner, and show the world what young girls are capable of.”

 As in Poorna’s story, mountain climbers illustrate traits like grit, perseverance and personal courage.
 We can also learn a thing or two about leadership, both from climbers and their ever-present guides.
 A team of Nepalese guides — experts who understood all aspects of the mountain — accompanied Poorna on her quest to scale Everest.

 Christopher I. Maxwell, a senior fellow at the Wharton Center for Leadership and Change Management, is an avid mountain climber who set out years ago to interview mountain guides, sometimes called sherpas, about their experiences leading people to the highest peaks.

 Maxwell found that guides display six leadership traits that empower other climbers.
 These qualities, says Maxwell, can be adapted to our own leadership experiences in life and the business world.
 Maxwell distilled his lessons in a book, Lead Like a Guide: How World-Class Mountain Guides Inspire Us to Be Better Leaders.
 He discussed the main takeaways of his book on the Knowledge@Wharton show on Wharton Business Radio on SiriusXM channel 111.